-Peer mediators are selected by staff and students through a ballot process the fall of their Junior year.
-Peer Mediators are trained by a university to help fellow peers come to a peaceful, non-violent resolution through a formal meeting process.
+Peer mediators are selected by staff through a voting process each Spring.
+Peer Mediators are juniors and seniors.
+Peer Mediators are trained by a university school counseling students to help fellow peers come to a peaceful, non-violent resolution through a formal meeting process.
 They help assist Southport High School students who are struggling to work out their differences before it escalates.
 Peers who wish to peacefully resolve a conflict with another peer may be referred by a teacher, dean, counselor, or any adult at SHS to the peer mediation process.

 The Pride Alliance Club supports the instructional goals of increasing student achievement by helping to insure that all students are in a safe learning environment, embracing changes in society proactively, and involving students and staff in another facet of the cultural diversity of the Southport High School community.
 The purpose of the club is to provide an avenue and source of information and discussion for students and staff concerning GLBT persons and GLBT issues.
 Meetings will be conducted in an atmosphere of mutual respect, with a positive tone, encouraging cultural diversity and competency, and maintaining confidentiality.